Reference

 It accepts the following parameters:

-• url: (Required) A string specifying the unique URL of the blob object to read
+• url: (Required) A string specifying the unique URL of the blob object to read.
+You can also pass only a pathname.

 • options: (Optional) A JSON object with the following optional parameter: